f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 6. Click on **Alerts** from the top menu.
 The alerts displayed here are the same alerts summarized in the Active Alerts tile on the main dashboard.

 This view provides more information about each alert, allowing you to investigate the underlying condition, severity level, and impacted resources.
-In this lab, the alert is WAF-related, so you will see high-level information associated with security event.
+In this lab, the alert is WAF related, so you will see high level information associated with security event.
 To investigate the specific violation or event in more detail, navigate back to the Security dashboard.

-In this Alerts view, you can identify health check failures, operational issues, and other performance or connectivity-related alerts.
+In this Alerts view, you can identify health check failures, operational issues, and other performance or connectivity related alerts.
 While the information presented here is high level, it helps you quickly narrow down the potential area of concern before drilling into the Security or Performance dashboards for deeper analysis.

     |alerts|